RNVALA/Traffic-Flow-Optimization-and-Number-Plate-Recognition-/README.md

 ## Number plate detection

 With the increasing crime and vehicle missing in cities. it has become  difficult for police and management to  track of the vehicles.
-The developed system aims to <code>automaticaly capture every vehicle details passed by juction or lane.</code>
+The developed system aims to <code>automaticaly capture every vehicle details passed by junction or lane.</code>

 # Solution
 Our proposed system is designed to enhance traffic management at a traffic junction by taking an image from the CCTV camera as input for real-time traffic density analysis.
 The system is divided into three modules, including vehicle detectionand recognition,  signal switching, and visualization.